 The schemas shall be fully resolved, e.g. no references shall exist outside the swagger file.

-The schemas shall list which interfaces are supported on the method.
+The schemas shall list which Interfaces are supported on the method.

 The schemas shall list if a Property is optional or required.

 The schemas shall include all Property validation keywords.
 Where an enum is defined the enum shall contain the values supported by the Device.
-When vendor defined extensions exist to the enum (defined in accordance to Section 7.97.9) these shall be included in the enum.
+When vendor defined extensions exist to the enum (defined in accordance to section 7.9) these shall be included in the enum.

 The schemas shall indicate if an Property is read only or read-write

 By means of the readOnly schema tag belonging to the Property

+Default value of readOnly is false as defined by Swagger2.0.

 The default value of the “rt” Property shall be used to indicate the supported Resource Types.